nathallye/angular-formation/README.md

 ### Adding action to create new task button

-- First, let's make a change to the `list-tasks.component.html` file by adding a route redirect with the `routerLink` in the `a` element:
+- Now, let's make a change to the `list-tasks.component.html` file by adding a route redirect with the `routerLink` in the `a` element:

 ``` HTML
 <h1>Tarefas</h1>